edmundhung/conform/docs/examples/zod/README.md

 # Zod Example

-This example shows you how to validate the submission value using [zod](https://github.com/colinhacks/zod).
+This example shows you how to validate the submission value using [zod](https://github.com/colinhacks/zod) and resolve the result with the [getError](/packages/conform-zod/README.md#geterror) helper.

 <!-- sandbox src="/docs/examples/zod" -->